 Having a stable and good internet connection is more of a necessity nowadays.
 But there are many people who complain about their home internet.
 More specifically, they complain about their home WiFi signal dropping.
-More often that not, there are small things that cause them such headaches.
-Here is an info graphic that describes how we can improve our home WiFi experience.
-Scroll down this info-graphic to learn about the basic reasons for poor WiFi connection and how to remove those problems.
+More often than not, there are small things that cause them such as headaches.
+Here is an infographic that describes how we can improve our home WiFi experience.
+Scroll down this infographic to learn about the basic reasons for poor WiFi connection and how to remove those problems.

 You’re Not Using Your Router On 5GHz Band

 Many people use 2.4GHz frequency band of their routers but this band is not good anymore.
 Apart from being slower than 2.4 GHz band, this band can be easily interfered by other routers or even by other devices like cordless phones, microwave etc. That’s why you should switch to 5GHz Band of your router.

 Ok, now you’re using a 5GHz band of the router.
 But there’s one problem.
 In traditional routers, 5GHz bad has less range than 2.4GHz Band.
 That’s why you probably will need to upgrade your router.
 There are many good articles about that topic such as this recommended guide by List Enthusiast.